 |CVM private IP||Private IP of the CVM instance where the source Redis instance resides||The migration task checks the CVM private IP||Yes|

-|Port||Port number of source instance||The migration task will access the source instance service.||Yes|
+|Port||Port number of the source instance||The migration task will access the source instance||Yes|

-|Password||Source instance password||The password is used for the authentication for accessing the source instance||No|
+|Password||Source instance password||The password is used for authentication for accessing the source instance||No|

-|Instance ID||Destination instance ID||Data is synched to the destination instance||Yes|
+|Instance ID||Target instance ID||Data is synced to the target instance||Yes|

-Notes on Migration in the Cluster Edition
+Notes on migration in the Cluster Edition

 DTS supports migration in the Redis Cluster Edition.
-For cluster schemes with the Redis Cluster, Codis, or tewmproxy architecture, simply enter the addresses and passwords of all shard nodes of the source cluster as the node information when creating the task.
+For cluster schemes with the Redis Cluster, Codis, or twemproxy architecture, simply enter the addresses and passwords of all shard nodes of the source cluster as the node information when creating the task.
 It is strongly recommended to perform data migration from a replica node (slave) of the source instance to avoid any impact on business access to the source instance.
 DTS supports password-free migration.
 The following is an example for entering relevant information for migration: